 low

-Means an action that can block or seriously limit the analysis and visibility of the brand in AI.
+Means an action that can block or significantly limit the analysis and visibility of the brand in AI.

 Examples: